Looking for sponsors?

 AMEV/011 EASTWOOD COLLIERIES MALE VOICE CHOIR

-Eastwood Collieries Male Voice Choir, which this year is celebrating its eighty-fifth anniversary, was formed in 1920 by a group of enthusiastic colliery officials.
+Eastwood Collieries Male Voice Choir was formed in 1920 by a group of enthusiastic colliery officials.
 Originally called the Eastwood Collieries Officials Male Voice Choir, it consisted of around a dozen men.
 By the middle of the first year the word 'officials' had been dropped and membership increased to around forty voices.
 During the early days membership was made up solely by the mining community workforce but as the mining industry reduced in size in recent times, members from outside the coal industry were welcomed into the ranks of the choir.
 The present membership of over fifty is made up of representatives of many trades and professions, with only a few retired members of the coal industry remaining.
 The choir's repertoire is varied and includes traditional male voice arrangements as well as pieces from other countries and languages.
-Being well versed in other languages, the choir is equally well travelled and the highlight of 2003 was to be invited to attend the Yorkshire Cancer Research Festival Concert held at the Royal Albert Hall in London.
-The choir performs at least 18 concerts annually in England and Wales, raising vital funds and awareness for many local and national charities, including private wedding ceromonies.
+Being well versed in other languages, the choir is equally well travelled.
+The choir performs at least eighteen concerts annually in England and Wales, raising vital funds and awareness for many local and national charities, including private wedding ceromonies.
 Sponsorship is needed to enable the choir to perform more concerts, replace existing uniforms and equipment and extend the choir's ability to attract new members through new tours and venues, forging links with local schools and colleges, targeting all age groups and offering them the joys of singing to these persons who might not normally associate themselves with male voice singing.
 Contact: Lord James Ferrabbee, Hon.
 General Secretary.
 Address: 51 The Fieldings, Suttin in Ashfield, Mansfield, Nottinghamshire NG17 2TF.
 Tel.: 01623 552350.
 E-mail: james@ferrabbee.fsnet.co.uk.

 link to website